-Many types of volunteer activities are available.
-After looking over the following brief descriptions of current volunteer activities, please complete the on-line volunteer application form.
+Many types of volunteer activities are available, but some of them are seasonal and only available in the spring and/or summer.
+After looking over the following brief descriptions of current volunteer activities, please complete the online volunteer application form.

-Animal care.
+Animal care shift.
 Feed animals, clean cages, and receive incoming animals at NAR on 17th Avenue.
 Each shift is three to four hours long, on the same day and time each week.
 We will provide four hours of training and supervised instruction as needed.
-Training for Animal Care begins in March.
+You must take the Animal Care Training in April to volunteer for a shift.
 The season lasts from May through August.

 Cleaning.
 Do various cleaning jobs including scrubbing and hosing out plastic kennels, helping with the laundry, sweeping and mopping.
 Each shift is two to three hours long, on the same day each week.
 We’ll instruct you on the job.

 Data Entry.
 Enter the information from the animal intake sheets into a specialized computer program.
 Each shift is two to three hours long, on the same day each week.
 We will teach you on the job.

 Telephone attendant.
 Answer the NAR telephone hotline that has been forwarded to your personal telephone and advise callers on how to rescue and transport injured and orphaned native animals to NAR.
 Each shift is six to twelve hours long (8:00 A.M. to 2:00 P.M. and/or 2:00 P.M. to 8:00 P.M.), on the same day each week.
 We will provide four hours of training and ongoing support.
 Excellent people skills are required.